 What is true of the Church of England calendar is most likely true of other calendars of saints too.
 Of course it can be argued that it has ever been thus in the Church, and sadly that is probably true.
 Although the Roman Catholic General Calendar shows a greater cultural variance than Exciting Holiness it too is dominated by single men.
 Local churches often rightly have their own local calendars.
 We do at St Chrysostom’s.
 This allows for greater variety, and can often lead to a much more inclusive approach.

-At a time when words such as ‘reform’ and ‘renewal’ are being used in the Church of England perhaps the Calendar needs a little reform too!
-Let’s have more women saints, more saints in families or close relationships and please let’s not be so focussed on Europe. .. and why not (more) LGBT saints?
+At a time when words such as ‘reform’ and ‘renewal’ are being used in the Church of England we suggest the Calendar needs reform too!
+Let’s have more black saints, more women saints, more saints in families or close relationships and please let’s not be so focussed on Europe. .. and why not (more) LGBT saints?